NagarajSH/Spring-Cloud/spring_cloud_service_discovery_lab_instructions.md

 **Part 1, create server**

 1. Create a new Spring Boot application.
-  - Name the project "lab-4-eureka-serverî, and use this value for the Artifact.
+  - Name the project "lab-4-eureka-server‚Äù, and use this value for the Artifact.
   - Use JAR packaging and the latest versions of Java.
   - Boot version 1.5.x is the most recent at the time of this writing, but you can use the latest stable version available.
   - No need to select any dependencies.

 2. Edit the POM (or Gradle) file.
-Add a ìDependency Managementî section (after <properties>, before <dependencies>) to identify the spring cloud parent POM.
+Add a ‚ÄúDependency Management‚Äù section (after <properties>, before <dependencies>) to identify the spring cloud parent POM.
 "Dalston.RELEASE" is the most recent stable version at the time of this writing, but you can use the latest stable version available.
 Example:

 ```
     <dependencyManagement>